Keep Cancer From Coming Back: The Medicines & The Importance of Mindset

 - Dr. Elisa Port, who takes care of women at New York’s Mount Sinai Health System, emphasizes that the treatments to keep cancer from coming back should be discussed carefully with your doctor to evaluate your personal risk for recurrence and your options.

-The choices are personal and profound, and the really good news for the women who took part in our Breast Cancer Dialogues, and millions of others, is that there are choices.
-You can take control…and there is a tremendous amount of hope and progress to live cancer-free.
+The choices are personal and profound, and the really good news for the women who participated in our Breast Cancer Dialogues, as well as millions of others, is that there are choices.
+You can take control…and there is a tremendous amount of hope and progress to live a cancer-free life.

 WATCH: The Transformations They Never Saw Coming; On The Other Side of Breast Cancer

-Yet even with optimism and powerful treatments, survivors say the hardest part comes after the doctors’ visits slow down, when the fear of recurrence sets in.
+Yet even with optimism and powerful treatments, survivors and providers say the hardest part often comes after the doctors’ visits slow down, when the fear of recurrence sets in.
 “When treatment ends… those fears creep in more,” Dr. Port explained.

 For New York survivor Viviana Figueroa, the end of treatment was anything but a relief.